Blood in the Stool (Rectal Bleeding) (cont.)

-As discussed previously, it also is possible for "rectal bleeding" to be coming from the stomach and duodenum, primarily from ulcers or cancers.
+As discussed previously, it also is possible for "rectal bleeding" to be coming from the stomach and duodenum, primarily from ulcers, cancers, and angiodysplasias.

 An anal fissure is a fairly common, painful condition in which the lining of the anal canal is torn.
-An anal fissure is caused by constipation or a forceful bowel movement, though a tight anal muscle also may be a contributing factor.
+An anal fissure usually is caused by constipation or a forceful bowel movement, though a tight anal muscle or physical trauma also may be contributing factors.
 Once the skin is torn, each subsequent bowel movement can be painful, and the pain often is severe.
 The amount of bleeding that occurs with an anal fissure is small and usually is noticed in the toilet bowl or on the toilet paper as bright red in color.
 The symptoms of an anal fissure are commonly mistaken for hemorrhoids, but hemorrhoids generally do not cause pain with bowel movements.

 Hemorrhoids are masses or clumps ("cushions") of tissue within the anal canal that contain blood vessels.
 Although most people think hemorrhoids are abnormal, they are present in everyone.
 It is only when the hemorrhoidal cushions enlarge that hemorrhoids become susceptible to trauma from passing stool cause problems (such as bleeding or anal discomfort) and be considered abnormal or a disease.
-Like anal fissures, bleeding from hemorrhoids is usually mild and does not cause anemia or low blood pressure.
-Rarely, a person may develop an iron deficiency anemia as a result of repeated hemorrhoidal bleeding over several months to years, especially if the dietary intake of iron is low.
+Like anal fissures, bleeding from hemorrhoids usually is mild and does not cause anemia or low blood pressure.
+Rarely, a person may develop iron deficiency anemia as a result of repeated hemorrhoidal bleeding over several months to years, especially if the dietary intake of iron is low.